Fliplet/fliplet-cli/docs/Native-framework-changelog.md

 - **iOS**: Dropped UIWebView support following [Apple's deprecation notice](https://developer.apple.com/news/?id=12232019b).
 - **iOS**: Updated **InAppBrowser** Cordova plugin to its latest version.

----

-## Deprecated versions

-Please note that these versions have limited support for newer Fliplet features.
-We encourage you to submit a new native update to your apps via the App Store or Google Play if you have users still running these versions of your app.

 ### Version 4.0.2 (November 19, 2019)